-Tauhoa School will provide a curriculum focused on student voice, interests and needs to develop future focused citizens.
-INITIATIVE A DEVELOP A LOCAL CURRICULUM (Continued from 2020) 2021 To gather community voice as to what they wish to see as our local curriculum To develop the Curriculum Framework, including learner dispositions, inquiry processes When What Cost Who Measurement of Success February Term 1 Staff TOD Nil Principal and all staff Cognition Facilitator Selina Hitchco Whole staff understanding of Local Curriculum and input into the creation of learner dispositions etc. Develop a whole school inquiry process.
-2021 Term 1 Survey and Hui Local community re learner tools and other parts of local curriculum NII Staff / Community/ Principal Lead Feedback received and added to learner tools.
-2021 Term 1 and onwards Board Cluster meetings Dinner meeting costs \$500 Jenna Cowley PD from Ara Tuhono PD budget Principal led discussions at the Board level.
-Staff and Board have had an opportunity to review the curriculum and better understand the needs of our students.
+lauhoa School will provide a curriculum focused on student voice, interests and needs to develop future focused citizens.
+INITIATIVE A FINISH DEVELOPING A LO FINISH DEVELOPING A LOCAL CURRICULUM 2022 To develop the Curriculum F ramework, Create school inquiry processes When What What Cost Who Measurement of Succe Throughout 20922 completing this year.
+Create an inquiry process based on the concept of feeding your knowledge, developing your understanding and Sharing your learning.
+Nil Principal and all staff Whole staff understanding of Local Curriculum and input into the creation of learner dispositions etc. Development of a whole school inquiry process.
+2022 Term 1 and onwards Board Cluster meetings Dinner meeting costs \$500 • Staff and Board have had an opportunity to review the curriculum and better understand the needs of our students.
 Board will understand their role and responsibility as part of the development of the School local curriculum.
-Terms 1 and 2 Developing a set of learner tools and begin to explicitly teach these.
-Nil Principal and Staff Students will become used to using both values and our learning tools to support their learning.
-Students will be able to share their ideas about these and use these to support their learning.
+2022 Healthy Active Learning Free North Habour Sport facilitator Principal and staff Students and the community will recognise and value a healthy and active learning environment.
+Teachers will feel more confident in their practice when teaching PE.
+An Increased connectedness with our community